fishtron/threeofakind/source/_posts/2013-02-08-the-chedley-scientific-quarterly.markdown

 5. Coat tuna steaks with sesame seeds on both sides.
 6. Heat remaining oil in pan to medium high heat.
 7. Sear the tuna.
 Sesame seeds should be browned and tuna rare.
-8. Serve with cream sauce on top.e
+8. Serve with cream sauce on top.

+##Bonus pictures!

+{% img left /images/2013/02/r_bolts.jpg 380 R plays with puzzle bolts at the BC Hydro Safety Rodeo %}

+{% img /images/2013/02/broom.jpg 380 R walks with gong-gong %}

+{% img /images/2013/02/jolly_jumper.jpg R has outgrown the jolly jumper, but not before he turns completely invisible in it %}